yaricom/neat-libraries-compared/README.md

  - success rate (the number of successful trials among total trials)
  - the average duration of one epoch of evolution among all trials/generations
  - the average number of generations per trial
- - average complexity of found solutions (the complexity of winner genomes)
+ - average complexity of found solutions (the complexity of winner genomes - sum of nodal and link genomes)
  - the average fitness of found solutions

  To aggregate all the abovementioned metrics into a single unified score, we introduce the complex metric named *efficiency score*.
 This metric allows comparing the efficiency of each library in terms of: